 The following table represents the development of our GAAP balance sheet reserves for December 31, 2004 through December 31, 2014.
 This table does not present accident or policy year development data.
 The top line of the table shows the gross reserves for claims and claim expenses at the balance sheet date for each of the indicated years.
 This represents the estimated amounts of claims and claim expenses arising in the current year and all prior years that are unpaid at the balance sheet date, including additional case reserves and IBNR reserves.
 The table also shows the re-estimated amount of the previously recorded reserves based on experience as of the end of each succeeding year.
 The estimate changes as more information becomes known about the frequency and severity of claims for individual years.
 The "cumulative redundancy on net reserves" represents the aggregate change to date from the indicated estimate of the gross reserve for claims and claim expenses, net of reinsurance recoverable on the second line of the table.
 The table also shows the cumulative net paid amounts as of successive years with respect to the net reserve liability.
-At the bottom of the table is a reconciliation of the gross reserve for claims and claim expenses to the net reserve for claims and claim expenses, the gross re-estimated liability to the net re-estimated liability for claims and claim expenses, and the cumulative redundancy on gross reserves.
+At the bottom of the table is a reconciliation of the gross reserve for claims and claim expenses to the net reserve for claims and claim expenses, and the cumulative redundancy on gross reserves.